-The MPC is a University-wide research unit established by the Vice President for Research under the program for "New Initiatives in Interdisciplinary Research."
-Ten colleges at the University participate in the MPC: the College of Liberal Arts (CLA), the Hubert H. Humphrey Institute of Public Affairs, the College of Human Ecology, the Law School, the Carlson School of Management, the School of Public Health, the College of Agriculture, the Institute of Technology, the College of Architecture and Landscape Architecture, and the Medical School.
+The MPC is a University-wide research unit established by the Vice President for Research under "New Initiatives in Interdisciplinary Research."
+Nine colleges at the University participate in the MPC: the College of Liberal Arts (CLA), the Humphrey Institute of Public Affairs, the College of Food, Agricultural and Natural Resource Sciences, the Law School, the Carlson School of Management, the School of Public Health, the College of Science & Engineering, the College of Design, and the Medical School.

 Members share a commitment to cross-disciplinary research and a focus on the analysis of demographic behavior across time and space.
 Our membership has a strong empirical orientation, and much of our work involves large-scale data analysis and policy-relevant research.
 Research strengths include historical demography, population geography, labor-force studies, migration and immigration, health behavior, healthcare access and use, life-course studies, education, and family demography.